Christian Walker Player Props: Diamondbacks vs. Mets

-After hitting .256 with five doubles, two home runs, five walks and seven RBI in his past 10 games, Christian Walker and the Arizona Diamondbacks face the New York Mets (who will start Kodai Senga) at 9:40 PM ET on Wednesday.
+On Thursday, Christian Walker (.615 slugging percentage in past 10 games, including three home runs) and the Arizona Diamondbacks play the New York Mets, whose starting pitcher will be Carlos Carrasco.
+First pitch is at 9:40 PM ET.

-In his last game, he notched a home run while going 1-for-4 against the Mets.
+He notched a home run while going 1-for-3 in his most recent game against the Mets.

 Christian Walker Game Info & Props vs. the Mets